 What types of provocations do you use with your kiddos?

 How do you follow your child's lead and honor their interests?

 If you found this post helpful, you will want to keep an eye out for Fairy Dust Teaching's newest E-Course, Reggio-Inspired Academy!
-It will open for enrollment October 7th, 2016.
 It will be an in-depth course that will walk you through the aspects of becoming a Reggio-Inspired teacher or sharpening your skills if you are already Reggio-Inspired.
 Eep!
 I cannot wait!